pointOfive/Home/Analysis/README.md

 but they allow us to carry desirable statistical analysis capabilities forward into the modern supervised learning framework.
-The following example demonstrates the synergistic integration of regularization and uncertainty quantification in the context of multiplicative association identificaiton in classification settings.
+The following example demonstrates the synergistic integration of regularization and uncertainty quantification in the context of multiplicative association identification in classification settings.
-Click on the plot or [this link](http://ec2-54-90-249-36.compute-1.amazonaws.com/#regularized_confidence_intervals) to explore the live interactable version of the plot.
+Click on the plot or [this link](http://ec2-54-90-249-36.compute-1.amazonaws.com/#regularized_confidence_intervals) to explore the live interactive version of the plot.

 <p align="center">
 <a href="http://ec2-54-90-249-36.compute-1.amazonaws.com/#regularized_confidence_intervals"><img src="images/regularize.jpeg"/></a>
 </p>

-Methodoloigies such as `Random Forests`,
+Methodologies such as `Random Forests`,
 `Support Vector Machines` (via the `Kernel Trick`), and `Gradient Boosted Trees` automatically leverage extremely complex higher order interaction associations, but any higher order interaction associations to be considered in the context of